DavidAJohnston/TheValueofAppCoins/README.md

 The Value of App Coins
 ==================

-An analysis of App Coins, as a means of price discovery for previously unquantified behaviors and a model for rewarding those actors performing said behaviors.
+An analysis of App Coins, as a techical and economic means of price discovery, forms of expression / community, and a model for rewarding those actors performing said behaviors.

 Introduction:
 ==========